 Kentucky's goal of 60% with degrees and credentials by 2030 will move the state closer to the projected national average, making Kentucky more competitive in an economy where most new jobs require a postsecondary credential.

-The Big Goal: 60% with Degrees and Credentials by 2030
+The Big Goal: 60% with degrees and credentials by 2030

 Kentucky's strategic agenda for postsecondary education advances the Commonwealth's overall ambitious goal—to raise the percentage of Kentuckians with a high-quality postsecondary degree or certificate to 60 percent by the year 2030.
 Achieving this goal is critical to accelerate job creation, grow the economy, and expand the state's tax base through the contributions of a more skilled, productive workforce.

-Progress Made in 2019-20
+Progress made in 2019-20

-Kentucky continues to make strides in achieving this goal, increasing to 49.1% from 45.5% the previous year.
+According to the Council's most recent progress report, Kentucky continues to make strides in achieving this goal, increasing to 49.1% from 45.5% the previous year.
 Kentucky's future prosperity depends on more people advancing through our postsecondary education system and graduating in less time.
 CPE is leading efforts to increase degree production; make instruction more relevant, rigorous and engaging; improve support services for students when and where they need it; close achievement gaps; and ensure academic quality across our campuses.

 To stay on track, the state needs to increase the number of undergraduate degree and credential holders by 1.7% annually.
 Since establishing the goal, Kentucky has outpaced that need, putting it far ahead through its efforts in degree production.